 We all want to fly-big ticket redemptions like Singapore Suites and Emirates First Class, but accumulating the miles needed to fly premium cabin awards can be tough.
-The key to redeeming these big-ticket awards is banking flexible rewards currencies.
+The key to redeeming these big-ticket awards is banking flexible rewards currencies like Capital One Rewards or Chase Ultimate Rewards points.
 These are programs that partner with other loyalty and rewards programs, allowing you to transfer flexible points to airline and hotel partners.

 One of the biggest benefits of transferable rewards is that some mileage programs accept transfers from more than one flexible rewards currency.
 In fact, there are two frequent flyer programs that accept transfers from all five of the major flexible programs!
 Why is this such a big deal?
 Imagine you need 100,000 KrisFlyer miles for a redemption, but only have 30,000 KrisFlyer miles in your account.
 You can scrape together points in all five transferable points programs and transfer them to KrisFlyer.